dart-lang/language/working/augmentation-libraries/parts_with_imports.md

 of the library declaration scope, all containing the same declarations, because the declaration scopes of different files have different parent scopes._

-**It’s a compile-time error ** if any file declares an import prefix with the same base name as a top-level declaration of the library.
+**It’s a compile-time error** if any file declares an import prefix with the same base name as a top-level declaration of the library.

 _We have split the prefixes out of the top-level scope, but we maintain that they must not have the same names anyway.
+Not because it's a problem for the compiler or language, but because it's probably a sign of a user error.
 Any prefix that has the same name as a top-level declaration of the library is impossible to reference, because the library declaration scope always precedes the prefix scope in any scope chain lookup.
 This does mean that adding a top-level declaration in one part file may conflict with a prefix name in another part file in a completely different branch of the library file tree.
 That is not a conflict with the “other file’s imports cannot break your code” principle, rather the error is in the file